Claimed

 About Recovery Unplugged New Jersey

 At Recovery Unplugged, clients never have to face life alone after treatment ends.
-The alumni team, made up of peer support specialists, walks alongside clients as they navigate the real-world challenges of rebuilding—whether that means finding stable housing, reuniting with family, or returning to work.
-Clients stay connected through weekly Zoom groups and helpful online resources.
+The alumni team, made up of peer support specialists, walk alongside clients as they navigate the real-world challenges of rebuilding—whether that means finding stable housing, reuniting with family, or returning to work.
+Clients stay connected through weekly Zoom support groups and helpful online resources.

 Read More